sophieemessing/resume/README.md

 **Ada Developer's Academy** <br>
 Seattle, WA | 2020
-* Full-stack web development and leadership training intensive
+* Full-stack web development
+* Leadership training with an emphasis on social justice and reform

 **The School of the Art Institute of Chicago** <br> Chicago, IL | 2011 - 2020